arnaudblois/to_do_list/README.rst

 * In combination with the 'assign' story above, add deadline management.
 This would affect the reputation gain

-* Increase the incentive by having
+* Increase the incentive by making the reputation more valuable somehow

 * Use React + Redux to build a single page app using the Django back-end as an API